 A big thank you to all the participants!
 Sue Gibbs is very happy!
 So what happened?
 Well we did it!
 We started by reiterating, again, the doubts on animal free innovation becoming mainstream in the Netherlands.
 And then we stopped.
 We entered full-heartedly ‘the Helpathon Hotel’.
 We looked around and experienced it.
 And it felt good, very good.
 The Helpathon state of mind and energy was totally there: open minds, open hearts and a great diversity of views.
 And this is exactly what the research field needs to accelerate animal free innovation… leading to better science.
 In our Helpathon Hotel we are embodying this change.

 Innovative animal free biomedical research methods are developing rapidly.
 Existing research mindsets and practices (facilities, grants, regulation and publications) are slowly moving along to include these innovations.
 Helpathon Hotels can help accelerate this in the most pleasant way.
-We did our six clinical trials (Helpathon #1 to #6).
-The Helpathon Hotel's ambition is to hold a space where Helpathons can be held continuously with Helpathon plugins for conferences, databases, experts, trainers, funders, merchandising, committee, calamity team, and many more ideas…
+We did our six clinical trials (Helpathon # 1-6).
+The ambition of the Helpathon Hotel is to hold a space where Helpathons can be held continuously with Helpathon plugins for conferences, databases, experts, trainers, funders, merchandising, committee, calamity team, and many more ideas…

 To make it work we have to start small and scale up wisely.
 Our first step is to get a good sense of what is happening in the field of TPI now.
 How can we collaborate with TPI?
 Can we become partners?
 Can we join and complement existing research program proposals?
 What conferences would be interested in a plug in Helpathon?
 What research organization can we partner up with?
 What funds can we have access to?
 Our second step is to create a business case and set up the Helpathon organization.
 Then we are in business!